Key Figures

 Performance

-Overall, with positive contributions from all asset classes with the exception of cash, the YTD performance for Pension Fund 1 was up by 9.73%, lagging the benchmark by 68 base points.
+Overall, with positive contributions from all asset class-es, except cash, bonds and foreign currencies, the YTD performance for Pension Fund 1 was up by 7.89%, exceeding the benchmark (6.36%) by 153 base points.

 Are you interested in further information?